Updated: June 22, 2026

 Hotel phone: +30 21089 00000

-Low-key boutique hotel with a pool just a short walk to two beaches plus a ton of restaurants, beach clubs, and ice-cream parlors.
-The hotel’s own restaurant serves crowd-pleasing Mediterranean dishes (with a kids menu) poolside or directly to your room.
-All rooms and suites have private balconies.
-Executive Suites have indoor jacuzzis, while some Deluxe Family Rooms have outdoor, private jacuzzis.
-Set in mellow Vouliagmeni, the best of the beach towns in the Athens Riviera.10.
+Low-key boutique hotel with a pool, just a short walk to two beaches.
+The on-site restaurant serves crowd-pleasing Mediterranean dishes (kids menu available) poolside or via room service.
+All rooms have private balconies; some suites feature jacuzzis.
+Set in mellow Vouliagmeni, the best beach town on the Athens Riviera.10.
 The Gem Society

 Hotel phone: +30 21022 07777

-Affordable luxury hotel in the City Center, near the National Historical Museum and the Central Market.
-Superior Suites sleep five to six guests with two bedrooms, two bathrooms, a freestanding bathtub, and a sunny terrace with a view of the Acropolis.
-Rooms can be booked on their own, with breakfast, half board, or full board with meals prepared in their gourmet, all-day bistro; room service is available 24/7.11.
+Affordable luxury in the City Center, near the National Historical Museum.
+Superior Suites sleep five to six guests with two bedrooms, two bathrooms, and a sunny terrace.
+The hotel features a gourmet, all-day bistro with breakfast, half board, and full board options.11.
 Ivis 4

 Hotel phone: +30 21032 13340

-Playful boutique hotel filled with an all-day Greek restaurant and patio garden.
-Suites sleep up to four guests with a king-sized bed and sofabed, all with private balconies and original grafitti murals.
-Family dining is fantastic at their casual Greek restaurant with kids’ menus, 24/7 room service, and a hearty complimentary breakfast.
-Wonderful Psirri location near the Ancient Agora and Ermou shopping street.12.
+Playful hotel with an all-day Greek restaurant and patio garden.
+Suites sleep up to four guests and feature private balconies and original graffiti murals.
+Family dining is fantastic here, with kids’ menus and hearty complimentary breakfast.
+Wonderful Psirri location near the Ancient Agora.12.
 The Foundry Suites

 Hotel phone: +30 21118 24604